brikis98/yevgeniy-brikman-homepage/_posts/2014-12-01-built-to-last.md

 date: "2014-12-01"
 ---

 A well written, thoroughly researched, and actionable book on how to build great companies.
-A must read for any founder, CEO, or manager.
+A must-read for any founder, CEO, or manager.

 ## Quotes